 The winner?
 Categorical colors—clear, flexible and made everything click especially in Dashboards, where Consumers needed to identify patterns quickly.

-Content Creators loved the flexibility to asked more nuanced questions without having to wait days for their development teams to send extra data to Mixpanel!
+Content Creators loved the flexibility to ask more nuanced questions without having to wait days for their development teams to send extra data to Mixpanel!

 But the list operations was very long even when split across two controls.
 In the next iterations, I focused on simplifying this to make it more intuitive and comprehensible.
-Eventually I landed on extended menu with visual cues on hover.
+I went forward with an extended menu with visual cues on hover to minimize clutter.

 Next, I tested 2 ways to help Content Creators build custom segments:

 While the guided approach was friendlier for beginners, it lacked flexibility.
-Since most beta users were data-savvy (often with SQL skills), I went with freeform for maximum power and control.
+Since Content Creators were data-savvy (often with SQL skills), I went with freeform for maximum power and control.
+With freeform as the chosen direction, I tested and refined approaches to help Content Creators express transformations naturally—prioritizing clarity, ease of use and creative flow.

 I teamed up with Brand to showcase the value of the new workflow on our Analysis page and worked with Support to highlight real customer questions Mixpanel now answers—building clarity and trust beyond the product.